Investing in overseas shares

 Australia's major stock exchange, the Australian Securities

-Exchange (ASX) is the fifteenth largest in the world by market
+Exchange (ASX), is the sixteenth largest in the world by market

-capitalisation, but is relatively small when compared to other
+capitalisation, but is relatively small when compared with other

 The Australian share market is heavily weighted toward the

-financial and mining sectors, which account for 60% of the ASX All
+financial and mining sectors, which account for about 60% of the

 Benefits and risks of